 The numbers above can be found using the following map.
 There are various sliders, that in their current settings have been set to show relative chances of finding a partner for men looking for non-overweight women, for the year 2015, in the 18-29 age group.

 You are free to adjust the sliders and move the map around, to discover interesting demographic facts about the current state of our World and changes over time.
 You will find that out of the roughly 200 countries represented in the map, only 10 countries have a lower relative number in the aforementioned groups than the United States.

 How obesity levels grow is a result of how societies change.
 Naturally there are a multitude of factors involved.
 I will put out a theory for one such factor that has to do with business differences in Canada and the United States.

 Canada has an economy that to a large degree relies on oil and other natural resources.
 Earning competitive amounts in the food industry is difficult.
 The potential and incentive for adding excess food into the marketplace is therefore limited.

 The United States on the other hand has a much more diverse economy.
 Due to recent globalization trends many of the country's products are increasingly being produced in other countries where labor costs are lower.
-There is a competitive advantage for the food industry.
+For American companies there is a competitive advantage in the food industry in particular.
+This is because people demand fresh food that is produced in the United States.
 Increasingly effective marketing helps keep up the demand for more and more food.
 Which is good for the bottom line of the country's food businesses, but probably not for those looking for a partner in the healthy weight range.